luke321321/portfolio/README.md

 ## [Climbing Grade Classifier](climbing/README.md)

 The [moonboard](https://www.moonboard.com) is a climbing training tool.
 Each moonboard is a short identical climbing wall with the same holds, at the same orinentation in the same place.
 Our aim is to predict the climbing grade given only the holds used for a climb.
 We experiment using different loss functions to take advantage of the structure present in the labels (they can be ordered numerically).
-Achieve a 71% accuracy with a squared earth mover's distance loss (https://arxiv.org/pdf/1708.07089.pdf) instead of 64% with the usual cross-entropy loss.
+Achieve a 71% accuracy with a squared earth mover's distance loss (https://arxiv.org/pdf/1611.05916.pdf) instead of 64% accuracy with the usual cross-entropy loss.

 **Result**: we achieved 71% accuracy on the test dataset.